sash7410/pact_task/README.md

 # EHR Resources Viewer

-A modern web application for viewing and managing Electronic Health Record (EHR) resources using Next.js, TypeScript, and shadcn/ui.
+A web application for viewing and managing Electronic Health Record (EHR) resources using Next.js, TypeScript, and shadcn/ui.

 ## Features